michelle ephraim

 PhD English University of Wisconsin, Madison 1999

 Michelle Ephraim is a Shakespeare scholar and a Professor of English.
-Her book GREEN WORLD: A Tragicomic Memoir of Love and Shakespeare was awarded the 2023 Juniper Prize in Creative Nonfiction by the University of Massachusetts Press and will be published by them in 2024.
+Her book GREEN WORLD: A Tragicomic Memoir of Love and Shakespeare was awarded the 2023 Juniper Prize in Creative Nonfiction by the University of Massachusetts Press and was published by them in 2024.

 Professor Ephraim is the author of Reading the Jewish Woman on the Elizabethan Stage (Routledge, 2008) and numerous articles on Shakespeare and other early modern dramatists.
 At WPI, she teaches literature courses, as well as memoir and speculative fiction writing.